Albino Lucatello: The Venetian period

 In the period immediately following the Second World War, Venice was one of the most active cultural centres in Italy, spurred in part by the highly influential arts movement Fronte Nuovo delle Arti.

-When Lucatello came to exhibit his works, the movement had already begun to run out of steam, although the rift between neo-realism and abstractionism (Pizzinato, Vedova) continued to rage.
+When Lucatello came to exhibit his works, the movement had already begun to diminish, although the rift between neo-realism and abstractionism (Pizzinato, Vedova) continued to rage.

-As for Lucatello, his view of the world was one seen through the prism of the poor and disadvantaged, hence his interest in the Communist Party and Marxist theory generally.
+Lucatello's view of the world was seen through the prism of the poor and disadvantaged, hence his general interest in the Communist Party and Marxist theory.

 Initially, Lucatello exhibited his charcoal drawings mainly at the annual competitions of the Opera Bevilacqua La Masa Foundation, which in 1952 awarded him first prize.

-These explicitly Neo-realist works included the series entitled Carbonai (Coalmen), Mondine (Paddy-field Workers), the Alluvionate del Polesine (Polesine Floods) and l’Operaio dormiente (Sleeping Factory Worker).
+These explicitly neo-realist works included the series entitled Carbonai (Coalmen), Mondine (Paddy-field Workers), the Alluvionate del Polesine (Polesine Floods) and l’Operaio dormiente (Sleeping Factory Worker).
 Inspired by the views from his studio, Lucatello produced a series of paintings (oil on hardboard) entitled Tetti di Venezia (Rooftops of Venice), three of which were selected by the jury of the Venice Biennale, which awarded him the Tursi Prize.
 In 1956 he began his collaboration with the Esther Robles Gallery of Los Angeles, which organized several solo and group exhibitions in California, and the same year exhibited in a show featuring European painters at the Museum of Contemporary Art in Houston, Texas.
 The contract with the Californian gallery was to end abruptly and inexplicably just a few years later, however, given the political climate in America at that time, the era of McCarthyism, the reason likely lay in the artist's political leanings.
-Whilst living in the Polesine, an area around the Po river.

-Lucatello produced several series of paintings: Delta, Stagni (Ponds), Donne di Comacchio (The Women of Comacchio).
-Later he moved with his family to an island in the lagoon and it was here that he painted Orti a Portosecco (Portosecco Gardens) and the first of his Terre Grumose (Clumpy Earth) series.
+Whilst living in the Polesine, an area around the Po river, Lucatello produced several series of paintings: Delta, Stagni (Ponds), and Donne di Comacchio (The Women of Comacchio).
+Later he moved with his family to an island in the lagoon, and it was here that he painted Orti a Portosecco (Portosecco Gardens) and the first of his Terre Grumose (Clumpy Earth) series.